luyadev/luya/docs/guide/app-admin-module-permission.md

 Permissions are commonly part of the {{luya\admin\base\Module::getMenu()}} method but can also be defined in {{luya\admin\base\Module::extendPermissionApis()}} or {{luya\admin\base\Module::extendPermissionRoutes()}}.

+In order to make wording clear in this guide section:

++ Authentication: This means you have to provided an access token, bearere token or session based authenatication mechanism.
++ Permission: This means an API or WEB-Route is stored in the LUYA ADMIN permission system and can be associated to given groups which can be then associated to users (both users and api users).
++ user vs api user: Api Users are not able to login in the Admin UI, while users do.
+There are also other limitations Api Users can not do by default.
++ REST/API vs WEB: A REST/API Controller will return josn or xml formatted content and auth must be done via token, while a web controller returns html (scalar values) and authentication is done trough session cookie.

 ## The menu

 To see the module in the admin menu, please enable permission for installed module, without assignment the module will not appear in menu view.
 You can enable permissions under menu item Settings -> Groups -> click on permission (icon on right side -> mouse over) in the Entries tab, and assign permission.